MagicFoundation/Alcinoe/README.md

-You can also go in /demo/ALStringBenchMark/ to find an application to benchmark ansiString vs Unicode String and in /demo/ALSortedList/ to see the benchmark of TALStringList (ansiString) vs TStringList (UnicodeString).
+You can also go in /demo/ALStringBenchMark/ to find an application to benchmark ansiString vs Unicode String and in /demo/ALSortedList/ to see the benchmark of TALStringListA (ansiString) vs TStringList (UnicodeString).
 In fact, most of the Unicode function (when they are implemented correctly, thanks to fastcode) will be close to the same speed as their